Here are a few questions to get your book group’s discussion started. If you come up with others, feel free to submit them!

 - Most of the action in this book takes place between 1994-96—before the days of cheap long-distance phone calls, ubiquitous cell phones and the constant stream of social media.
 How do you think this story would have been different if Coomber had had all those resources available?

-- The Same Moon involves a few romantic relationships, each of which illustrates that romance is complicated—whether between people of similar or different backgrounds.
+- The Same Moon features numerous romantic, platonic, work and familial relationships, many of which illustrate the challenges of connecting with other people.
 From your experience and/or observation, what do you believe is the most important thing that holds people together?

 - When Coomber left for Japan, she planned to spend just one solitary year there, figuring out her life.
 What do you think is the most important reason she stayed twice as long?